hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 time from that node.
 Passing `?near=_agent` will use the agent's node for the sort.

+In Consul 0.7.3 and later, the optional `?node-meta=` parameter can be provided with a desired node metadata key/value pair of the form `key:value`.
+This parameter can be specified multiple times, and will filter the results to service entries on nodes with the specified key/value pair(s).

 It returns a JSON body like this:

 ```javascript